privacyidea/privacyidea/doc/import/index.rst

 The *Portable Symmetric Key Container* is specified in [#RFC6030]_.
 OATH compliant token vendors provide the token seeds in a PSKC file. privacyIDEA lets you import PSKC files.
-All necessary information (OTP lenght, Hash algorithm, token type) are read from the file.
+All necessary information (OTP length, Hash algorithm, token type) are read from the file.